Make your funeral wishes known and record them for FREE with My Perfect Send-off.

 Once you’ve done this, it’s helpful to run through your plans with your digital executor.
 Then they’ll know what to expect and can clarify anything they aren’t sure of.

-If you decide to go down this route, make sure nothing in your letter of wishes conflicts with anything in your Will.
+If you go down this route, make sure nothing in your letter of wishes conflicts with anything in your will.

-Use our letter of wishes template to help you get started.
+Use the letter of wishes template in your Digital Wishes Pack to help you get started.

 It’s important to keep your digital legacy up to date.
 Why not set up a regular diary reminder to update your digital wishes with any changes, and to back up precious files like photos and videos?